How To Apply

 The University of Minnesota College of Veterinary Medicine requires that all applicants, resident and non-resident, submit their initial application via VMCAS.
 International applicants are considered for admission only if their pre-veterinary coursework has been completed at an accredited U.S. or Canadian college or university.

-VMCAS will begin accepting applications during the first week of May 11, 2016.
-The application deadline is September 15, 2016.
+VMCAS will begin accepting applications early May 2017 for the Class of 2022/program start fall 2018.
+The application deadline is September 15, 2017.
 This is a firm deadline and late applications are not considered.
-Please visit the AAVMC/VMCASwebsite for details on the next deadline.
+Please visit the AAVMC/VMCAS website for details on the next deadline.

 Application Processing Fee